okta/terraform-provider-okta/website/docs/r/network_zone.html.markdown

 - `type` - (Required) Type of the Network Zone - can either be `"IP"` or `"DYNAMIC"` only.

-- `status` - (Optional) Log Stream Status - can either be ACTIVE or INACTIVE only.
+- `status` - (Optional) Network Status - can either be ACTIVE or INACTIVE only.

 - `dynamic_locations` - (Optional) Array of locations [ISO-3166-1](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)
   and [ISO-3166-2](https://en.wikipedia.org/wiki/ISO_3166-2).
 Format code: countryCode OR countryCode-regionCode.